Your browser does not support JavaScript!

 For information regarding NHD Recognition opportunities, please visit the NHD-OC homepage.

-The Young People's Continental Congress (YPCC) will provide an opportunity for student-teacher teams to study history and civics in Philadelphia, Pennsylvania, from July 13-19, 2025.
+The Young People's Continental Congress (YPCC) will provide an opportunity for student-teacher teams to study history and civics.
 Participants will interact with students and teachers from across the country, explore our nation's founding, and learn how the ideals of the founding era continue to be debated, discussed, and defined over the last 250 years.

-To be eligible, students must be enrolled in the tenth or eleventh grade in the 2024-25 academic year.
+To be eligible, students must be enrolled in the tenth or eleventh grade.
 Teachers can teach grades 4-12 from any subject area.
 School librarians are eligible for this program.
 Teachers may come from any type of school (public, parochial, charter, private, or homeschool).

 Interested students and teachers can learn more here.
 The NHD YPCC page provides program information, application instructions, links to the application, and an array of FAQs that will answer prospective applicants' questions.